databrary/design/ridir-16/narrative.md

 These links are crucial because most *coding files* contain single alphanumeric characters.
 Thus, in one context 'm' might mean 'mother is speaking' and in another 'm' might mean 'participant is manipulating an object'.
 Only by linking richer, text-based descriptions to the specific codes can the search engine return meaningful results to a user who enters 'mother speaking' into a search box.
-In this way, if users enter their coding manuals online directly on Databrary, rather than uploading them as separate files, we can further enhance videa search.
+In this way, if users enter their coding manuals online directly on Databrary, rather than uploading them as separate files, we can further enhance video search.
+This project, like Projects 2.1-6 builds on the Apache solr-based search engine already implemented in Databrary.

 ##### Project 3.3: Design user interfaces for uploading and visualizing coding manual information.